phatli/CaseVPR/README.md

 # CaseVPR: Correlation-Aware Sequential Embedding for  Sequence-to-Frame Visual Place Recognition
 CaseVPR is a sequence-based visual place recognition (VPR) pipeline.
+This repository provides
+- a sequence encoder [training & evaluation pipeline](#sequence-encoder-training) that:

+  - Finetune sequence encoders with sequence inputs.

+  - Evaluates trained sequence encoders with sequence retrieval metric (Recall@).

-This repository provides a flexible, on-the-fly inference and evaluation framework that:
+- a flexible, on-the-fly [inference and evaluation framework](#pipeline-evaluations) that:

-- Ingests and preprocesses image sequences as they arrive, without any offline steps.
+  - Ingests and processes image sequences as they arrive.

-- Extracts per-frame descriptors, then optionally aggregates them into a sequence embedding, using your chosen frontend.
+  - Extracts per-frame descriptors, then optionally aggregates them into a sequence embedding, using the chosen frontend.

   - Matches sequences against a reference database with optional backends.

   - Reports overall evaluation metrics (precision, recall, accuracy etc.)

-**Note**: This codebase focuses purely on inference and benchmarking.
-It does not include any training or fine-tuning codes.
-To fine-tune or retrain models on your own data, please see the [VGT](https://github.com/vandal-vpr/vg-transformers) and [OpenVPRLab](https://github.com/amaralibey/OpenVPRLab) repositories for full training pipelines.
+**Note**: For single image pretraining you can refer to [OpenVPRLab](https://github.com/amaralibey/OpenVPRLab).

 - [CaseVPR: Correlation-Aware Sequential Embedding for  Sequence-to-Frame Visual Place Recognition](#casevpr-correlation-aware-sequential-embedding-for--sequence-to-frame-visual-place-recognition)
 - [Abstract](#abstract)